nanoporetech/medaka/docs/benchmarks.rst

 Evaluation across samples and depths
 ------------------------------------

-The comparison below illustrates results at various coverage depths for two further organisms.
-Assemblies were performed as above with canu and racon, using the flip-flop algorithm for basecalling. (nanopolish results to come...).
+The comparison below illustrates results at various coverage depths for a collection of further organisms.
+Assemblies were performed as above with canu and racon, using the flip-flop algorithm for basecalling.

 .. image:: images/cov_acc.png